Quick Picks

 Which Pick Fits Which Problem

-The clean default for most senior households is Ring Battery Doorbell Plus.
-It wins on everyday readability, familiar controls, and the least annoying learning curve.
+The clean default for most senior households is Ring Wired Doorbell Pro.
+It wins on everyday readability, familiar controls, and the least annoying learning curve without adding a battery recharge habit.

 Google Nest Doorbell (wired, 1080p) takes over when the house already runs on Google Home.
 That is where the front-door alert disappears into an existing routine instead of creating a new one.